 What are DoS and DDoS Attacks & How to Prevent Them?

 In today’s interconnected world, where businesses and organizations increasingly rely on digital platforms to operate, cyber threats are a growing concern.
-Among these, Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks are among the most common and damaging threats.
+Among these, Denial of Service DoS and DDoS attacks are among the most common and damaging threats.
 These attacks can bring down websites, cause server outages, and severely disrupt business operations, leading to financial losses and damage to reputation.

 This article will explore what DoS and DDoS attacks are, how they work, and most importantly, how to prevent them.